 M.A., University of Notre Dame; LL.M., the Klau Center at the University of Notre Dame; L.L.B., Faculty of Law at the University of Zimbabwe

-Sarah Bosha is the director of the Capacity-Building Initiative and a visiting professor of law.
+Sarah Bosha is the director of the Capacity-Building Initiative and an adjunct professor of law.
 Her work focuses on health, gender, and human rights and, in particular, advancing accountability and justice for violations of the right to health.